 Yellowfin tuna is the second most important species in the tuna fishery.
 Catches of yellowfin has increased dramatically over the years, thanks to rapid growth of the handline yellowfin fishery that targets surface dwelling schools of the large yellowfin (> 70 cm FL).
-Catches of yellowfin tuna were 46,000 t only slightly higher than recorded level in 2012.
-Close to 75% of the yellowfin catch is expected to be from the handline fishery targeted for export (Adam, 2009).
+Catches of yellowfin tuna were close 50,000 t, a record catch 2014.
+Close to 80% of the yellowfin catch is expected to be from the handline fishery targeted for export.
+Both pole and line and handline fishing operates quite close to the atolls and most of the catch is taken in the south of the Maldives (Figure 1).